profsmith89/ctps/_sources/chap17.md

 4. Test this object, which is a model fit to our training data via supervised learning, against some previously unseen data, and evaluate whether this model is a good one.
 If it is not, we'll return to an earlier step, changing perhaps the features included or the type of statistical analysis performed.
 5. Share our best model with your sister.

 Notice that we no longer need to write the code that implements a statistical analysis (step 2) or the model that fits the training data (step 3), as we tried to do earlier.
-Using powerful libraries like `pandas` and scikit-learn, our scripts need make only a few function calls.
+Using powerful libraries like `pandas` and scikit-learn, our scripts need to make only a few function calls.

 ## Getting a feel for the data

 With this foundation, you are ready to start using the tools of a data scientist.
-We'll begin with the pandas library, which "is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."[^fn3] It provides data structures and functions that allow us to quickly explore a data set.
+We'll begin with the `pandas` library, which "is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language."[^fn3] It provides data structures and functions that allow us to quickly explore a data set.

 ```{tip}
 Many data scientists work in interactive Python notebooks (`ipynb` files) when doing ML, and we'll do the same in the rest of this chapter.
 They also commonly refer to the `pandas` library with the abbreviation `pd`.